ccrawford4/kubeadm-example/README.md

 ./scripts/network.sh
 ```

-Then use the following script to dsable swap and install kubeadm, kubectl, and kubelet:
+Then use the following script to disable swap and install kubeadm, kubectl, and kubelet:

 ```bash
 ./scripts/install.sh